-In our view, therefore, it would be preferable for the Government to pass the emergency measures intended to mitigate the effects of Covid-19 first, and to expose the far-reaching tax measures to adequate public participation as required by the Constitution of Kenya.
+In our view, therefore, it would be preferable for the Government to pass the emergency measures intended to mitigate the effects of COVID-19 first, and to expose the far-reaching tax measures to adequate public participation as required by the Constitution of Kenya.

-The Bill further proposes to make significant changes to Kenya’s tax landscape particularly by overhauling the investment deduction regime under the Income Tax Act and by expanding the items that are subject to VAT, which were previously exempted supplies.
+The Bill further proposes to make significant changes to Kenya’s tax landscape, particularly by overhauling the investment deduction regime under the Income Tax Act and by expanding the items that are subject to VAT, which was previously exempted supplies.
 The Bill further proposes to reduce the marginal tax rate on Pay As You Earn (PAYE) from 30 percent to 25 percent in addition to cushioning low-income employees by increasing the tax-free income to KES 24,000 (approx. USD 226).

 We have put together a comprehensive overview of the key proposed amendments in the Bill.
-Click here to read the full article.